 Use your own user settings to change how Elasticsearch and other Elastic products run.
 User settings are appended to the appropriate YAML configuration file, but not all settings are supported.
-To learn more, see Editing Your User Settings.
+See also Editing Your User Settings.

 In maintenance mode, requests to your cluster are blocked during configuration changes.
 You use maintenance mode to perform corrective actions that might otherwise be difficult to complete.
 Maintenance mode lasts for the duration of a configuration change and is turned off after the change completes.

 We strongly recommend that you use maintenance mode when your cluster is overwhelmed by requests and you need to increase capacity.
 If your cluster is being overwhelmed because it is undersized for its workload, nodes might not respond to efforts to resize.
 Putting the cluster into maintenance mode as part of the configuration change can stop the cluster from becoming completely unresponsive during the configuration change, so that you can resolve the capacity issue.
 Without this option, configuration changes for clusters that are overwhelmed can take longer and are more likely to fail.

 There are two actions you can perform in the deployment management:

 - Perform a cluster restart - Needed only rarely, but full cluster restarts can help with a suspected operational issue before reaching out to Elastic for help.

 - Delete your cluster - For clusters that you no longer need and don’t want to be charged for any longer.
 Deleting a cluster removes the cluster and all your data permanently.

 Use the actions in the deployment management with care.
 Clusters are not available while they restart and deleting a cluster does really remove the cluster and all your data permanently.

 This setting allows you to assign a more human-friendly name to your cluster which will be used for future reference in the Elasticsearch Service Console.
 Common choices are dev, prod, test, or something more domain specific.